uptonking/note4yaoo/thread-pieces.md

 # pieces

+- ## Also sometimes the best solution is indeed just to take a walk or a nap and leave the problem alone.
+  - A tired developer is not a productive one.

 - ## Worry less about people disabling JavaScript for websites.
 - Worry more about JavaScript disabling websites for people.